Unforgettable Tour to Italy

 Mode of Transport

-Flight to Rome and back from Paris – Less than 30K in Kuwait Airways.
+Flight from Delhi to Rome and back from Paris to Delhi– Less than INR30K in Kuwait Airways.

 Internal Travel in Italy – Train and it’s absolutely reasonable.

 Italy to France – Flight (You need to make sure that you purchase Baggage as most of the Low Cost Carriers come with Hand Bag only or fly in a scheduled carrier who provides baggage)

 Accommodation in Rome

 Make sure to take the hotel near to Termini Station as it’s the main transport hub.
 You can walk to the station and get anywhere you want.
 There are lots of hotels as well as hostels in a walking parameter to Termini.
 Preferably a Bed and Breakfast option in a 3* hotel will be comfortable.

 What to See in Rome?